pbalduino/menios/README.md

 ### Verify the User Demo

+During boot, meniOS schedules the embedded `user_demo` ELF immediately after hardware probing.
+The program now:

+- forces the stack to grow across an 8 KiB boundary (exercising lazy stack paging),
+- emits three `write(1, …)` syscalls with status messages, and
+- exits with status 42 via `SYS_exit`.

-During boot, meniOS now schedules the embedded `user_demo` ELF immediately after hardware probing.
-You should see `Hello from user ELF via int 0x80!` both on the graphical console and in `com1.log`, confirming that the INT 0x80 syscall path and user ↔ kernel transitions are live.
-If you need a quieter serial log, toggle the verbose syscall traces in `src/kernel/syscall/syscall.c` (look for the `serial_printf` lines inside `syscall_write_handler`).
+Expect the log to show the `[user_demo]` messages on screen and in `com1.log`, confirming that the INT 0x80 path, lazy stack allocation, and non-zero exit codes work.
+If you need quieter serial output, toggle the verbose syscall traces in `src/kernel/syscall/syscall.c` (search for `serial_printf` inside `syscall_write_handler`).

 ## Development Progress